restechnica/taskforce/README.md

 }
 ```

-### Dotenv
+### Custom environment variables

-Taskforce supports dotenv.
-It allows you to provide your own set of environment variables with ease.
+Taskforce supports the definition of environment variables.
-Each command will be able to reference these environment variables like any other environment variable.
+Each command will be able to reference these environment variables as shown in the 'Usage'
-See the [dotenv project](https://github.com/bkeepers/dotenv) on GitHub for more information.
+section above.
+See the [dotenv project](https://github.com/bkeepers/dotenv) and its [Golang implementation](https://github.com/joho/godotenv) on GitHub for more information.

+#### Variables with values not shared between environments

+The variables are defined in a `.env` file in the root of the project.
+This file should __not__ be under version control and should only be used for development purposes.
 1. Create a `.env` file in the same directory as your Taskforce configuration file.
 2. Define environment variables as key-value pairs with a `=` inbetween keys and values.
-3. Reference the environment variables in the Taskforce configuration file as any other environment variable.
+3. Reference the environment variables in the Taskforce configuration file as you would any other environment variable.

 A .env file when working with AWS and CloudFormation could look like the following:
 ```